vansencool/NorsPaper/README.md

 ## NorsPaper

-An fork meant for performance improvements, much better API for developers, and more!
+An fork meant for performance improvements, more default commands, better API for developers, and more!